From TV Animation - One Piece: Grand Battle! 2: Soundtrack

 A CD featuring the game's music was released under the title, "One Piece Grand Battle!
 2 Music and Song Collection."

 PocketStation

 Another One Piece game was available with this game using the PocketStation portable device, it was a role-playing game taking place during the Alabasta arc with a new original character.

+Reception

+The game sold 247,345 in its first week, with its lifetime sales, as of December 29, 2002, totaling at 545,506 copies in Japan, making it the best-selling original PlayStation game of the year.